somaij/netlify-cms-react-portfolio/content/works/guideo.md

   user flows.

-  1. If you click on the **Work button**, you will follow the _User Navigates to Work _flow.
+  1. If you click on the **Work button**, you will follow the **User Navigates to Work flow**.
 This one demos how the app handles delays and re-routes.

-  2. The _User Navigates to David's Tea _task flow can be started by clicking in the **second textbox at the top**, next to the location marker.
+  2. The **User Navigates to David's Tea task flow** can be started by clicking in the **second textbox at the top**, next to the location marker.
 This flow showcases how to modify routes.